Deploying secure contactless payment with tokenization and adopted by major payment card issuers.

 This service provides credit, debit, and prepaid card companies with a cloud-based payment solution to deploy highly secure smartphone payment thanks to a tokenization technology that replaces a credit card number with a surrogate number.

 Major credit card issuers have announced their participation in Apple Pay, so they can offer their customers this convenient and private way to pay.

 Background of Apple Pay Launch

-Apple Pay is expanding further its mobile payment reach adding contactless support for terminal payment technology in Japan.
+Apple Pay is expanding its mobile payment reach further, adding contactless support for terminal payment technology in Japan.

 Online shopping in apps and on websites accepting Apple Pay is as simple as the touch of a finger with Touch ID, so there's no need to manually fill out lengthy account forms or repeatedly type in shipping and billing information.

-When paying for goods and services on the go within apps or Safari, Apple Pay works with iPhone 6 and later, iPad Pro, iPad Air 2, and iPad mini 3 and later.
+When paying for goods and services on the go within apps or Safari, Apple Pay works with iPhone 6 and later, iPad Pro, iPad Air 2, and iPad mini three and later.
 You can also use Apple Pay in Safari on any Mac introduced in or after 2012 and confirm the payment with iPhone 6 or later or Apple Watch.&